hazynyx/rePW/README.md

 ## Features

 - ⏱ **TrueTime UI**: Automatically calculates and displays the exact time remaining on videos based on your current playback speed.
 Know exactly when your lecture will finish!
-- 📊 **Study Time Tracker & Analysis**: Tracks your daily study time on the platform.
-Includes a detailed analysis page with charts to help you visualize your study habits over time.
+- 📊 **Advanced Analytics Dashboard**: Tracks your daily study time on the platform.
+Includes a GitHub-style heatmap, active streaks, efficiency breakdowns, and a prominent "Today's Study Time" dashboard.
+- 🔥 **Strict Streak System**: Only rewards consistency!
+A minimum of 30 minutes of study time is required to count as an active study day and maintain your streak.
+- ✂️ **Jumpcutter Engine**: Automatically detects and skips silence during lectures.
+Configurable margins, thresholds, and silence speeds.
+- 📸 **DRM-Bypass Screenshots**: Capture lecture slides instantly via the overlay or timeline.
+Downloads high-res snapshots without triggering DRM black screens.
 - 🌙 **Smart Dark Mode**: Enables a comprehensive dark mode across the entire site to reduce eye strain during late-night study sessions.
 - ⏩ **Custom Playback Speed**: Overrides the native video player's speed limits, allowing you to watch lectures at up to 4.00x speed.